keiwando/nativefileso/README.md

 ## Support this project

-This project is available for free.
-[Donations](https://keiwan.itch.io/nativefileso/purchase) to support the time and effort that has gone into these plugins are greatly appreciated!
+NativeFileSO is available for free.
+[Donations](https://keiwan.itch.io/nativefileso/purchase) to support the time and effort that has gone into this project are greatly appreciated!

 ## Real world example